KamalaSwaminathan/Cryptography_CIA/README.md

 ## Part 1 — Spiral Route Cipher

-### Route Cipher?
+### Route Cipher

-A Route Cipher is a **transposition cipher** — characters are rearranged according to a geometric route through a grid rather than substituted.
+A Route Cipher is a **transposition cipher** - characters are rearranged according to a geometric route through a grid rather than substituted.
 It is one of the oldest cipher families, used historically for military communication because the key is a single integer and the operation is easy to do by hand.

 ### Why Spiral?